kareneth/blog/content/posts/2020-01-02-finding-your-zone-of-genius-with-strengthsfinder-2-0.md

 4. Empathy - [read more](https://news.gallup.com/businessjournal/667/empathy.aspx)
 5. Developer - [read more](https://news.gallup.com/businessjournal/661/developer.aspx)

 Suddenly, it didn't feel as hokey as before.
 The little voice in my head was nodding empathically along with everything this test was telling me.
 What people had complimented me on my whole life.
-Tasks that I had always brushed off as "No big deal" or "Of course, doesn't everybody?"
+Habits of mine that I had always brushed off as "No big deal" or "Of course, doesn't everybody?"

 I'm really glad I work in the project management field because it plays very well into my strengths.
-The best days are when I come home after having a full day at work.
+The best days are when I come home re-energized after a full day's work.
 I hope you'll be able to find satisfying work as well that's in your zone of genius.